Obarun/66/doc/66-module-usage.md

 # Using a module

 A **module** is a service that expands into a whole set of services, brought up as an [instance](66-instantiated-service.html).
+For **what** a module is for and when to reach for one, see [module services](66-module.html); to build your own, see [creating a module](66-module-creation.html).
 This page is the user's side — how to run, configure and manage one.
-To build your own, see [creating a module](66-module-creation.html).
 The running example is `webapp@`, the module built there: a web application instance made of a `server` and an optional `worker`.

 ## Starting an instance